Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

 \subsection{Observers with density observations}

 We have only considered observations of the velocity field so far in this paper.
 In this subsection, we will construct the observers for the case when the density is observed instead of velocity.

 Since observations of the scalar field (density) naturally gives less information than those of a vector field (velocity) in any dimension greater than one, we will see that, as expected, we will not be able to control all the modes in the observer.
 In particular, we will be unable to modify the convergence rates for the eigenvectors corresponding to the diffusion eigenvalues but we will be able to get arbitrarily high convergence rates for the eigenvectors corresponding to eigenvalues $\lambda_\pm$.
 Since the details of the calculations are very similar to those presented above, we will only present a sketch of the results.

 When we have density observations $\rho(t,x)$ instead of velocity $u(t,x)$, the observer is exactly as in the observer equations~\eqref{eqobslrhou} with $u$ being replaced by $\rho$.
 Then the equations for errors $r = \hat\rho - \rho$ and $v = \hat u - u$ will be as follows.
-(These are the same as equations~\eqref{erroreq} with $r$ replacing $v$).
+These are the same as equations~\eqref{erroreq} with $r$ replacing $v$ in the feedback terms.